Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Kansas City has combined with its opponents to put up more than 51 points in eight of 15 games this season.
+- Kansas City has combined with its opponents to score more than 51 points in eight of 15 games this season.

+- The two teams combine to score 55.4 points per game, 4.4 more than the over/under in this contest.

 - This contest's total is 9.0 points greater than the 42 these two squads combine to allow per game this season.